devsharp-tech/devsharp-tech/README.md

-<h1 align="center">Step Into Your Power ❄️ The KamiDev Evolution</h1>
+<h1 align="center">Step Into Your Power ❄️ The DevSharp Tech Evolution</h1>

 ###

 <p align="left">
-Hi, I'm Kamidev628! 🌱
+Hi, I'm Code artist! 🌱
 As a passionate Full-Stack Developer, I'm dedicated to learning, evolving, and building cutting-edge web applications.
 With a strong foundation in front-end and back-end technologies, I thrive in dynamic environments, solving complex problems and collaborating with teams to deliver high-quality solutions.
 I love exploring new tools and frameworks, optimizing code, and contributing to open-source projects.
 I'm always seeking opportunities to innovate, grow, and make a meaningful impact in the tech world.
 Let's build something extraordinary together!
 </p>